arya45/100-days-of-code/README.md

 # 100DaysOfCode progress log

+### Day 7: April 8, 2017 | ES6

+Learning about arrow functions, clearly a great way to make code a bit more compact!

 ### Day 6: April 7, 2017 | ES6

 More about let, const and var and some arguments on when to use which.